 Finally, plaintiff argues that the doctrine of equitable estoppel tolls the statute of repose.
-In his complaint, plaintiff alleges that the acts in question occurred approximately fifteen times from 2010 through 2014.
-Some of plaintiff's claims likely happened before August 9, 2012, which is four years before plaintiff submitted an administrative claim.
+In his complaint, plaintiff alleges that the acts in question occurred at least four times in 2012, and as many as two more as late as 2014.
+Some of plaintiff's claims likely happened before September 26, 2012, which is four years before plaintiff submitted an administrative claim.
 The court therefore addresses whether the time to file a claim may be tolled based on general principles of equitable estoppel.